mozilla/chromeless/packages/jetpack-core/docs/text-streams.md

   The backing stream, an [`nsIOutputStream`](http://mxr.mozilla.org/mozilla-central/source/xpcom/io/nsIOutputStream.idl).
   It must already be opened.
 @param [charset] {string}
-  `outputStream` is expected to be in the character encoding named by this value.
+  Text will be written to `outputStream` using the character encoding named by this value.
 If not specified, "UTF-8" is assumed.
 See [`nsICharsetConverterManager.idl`](http://mxr.mozilla.org/mozilla-central/source/intl/uconv/idl/nsICharsetConverterManager.idl) for documentation on how to determine other valid values for this.
 </api>